4. Quantification Methods

 model = qp.method.aggregative.CC(svm)

-estim_prevalence = model.quantify(test.instances)
+estim_prevalence = model.predict(test.instances)

 The same code could be used to instantiate an ACC, by simply replacing the instantiation of the model with: